andrerondon/Code-Core--Web-Application/semester_2/13th_eggcellente_events/remoteLectureNotes.md

 - Makes it easy to validate inputs by providing built in functionality for that
 - Makes it easy to relate models to each other

+ORMS use objects to represent table rows

+Pros:
+- A lot less code needs to be written -> way faster development time
+- Has a lot of built in features like validation and error handling

+Cons:
+- Can't do everything that you want which means you're going to have to bypass the ORM and use raw sql
+- ORMs are less performant than raw sql

+# ERD

+Entity Relationship Diagram

+# Labs/Todo for tmr's class
+**Create full CRUD for users**

+GET "/users" -> controller.index -> view.index
+GET "/users/new" -> controller.new -> view.new
+POST "/users" -> controller.create -> create a user
+GET "/users/:id" -> controller.show -> view.show
+GET "/users/:id/edit" -> controller.edit -> view.edit
+PATCH "/users/:id" -> controller.update -> update a user
+DELETE "/users/:id" -> controller.delete -> delete user